The Legacy Code

 -

-CULTURAL PRIDE – Honoring and celebrating Black culture and heritage.
+CULTURAL PRIDE – Honoring and celebrating Black culture, history, and traditions.

 General Expectations for All Participants